The Finiteness Threshold Width of Lattice Polytopes: Finiteness threshold width and lifts of hollow polytopes

+The results of this section lead to the following: \begin{corollary} Let $Q \subset \R^{d-1}$ be a lattice $(d-1)$-polytope.
+The following are equivalent:

-Results~\ref{coro:tight} and~\ref{theorem:same_width} imply that, to prove that some polytope $Q$ has infinitely (resp. finitely) many lifts of bounded size and same width as $Q$, it suffices to prove that it has infinitely (resp. finitely) many \emph{tight lifts of bounded size}.
+\begin{enumerate} \item[(1)] There are infinitely many (isomorphism classes of) lattice $d$-polytopes of bounded size projecting to $Q$. \item[(2)] $Q$ has infinitely many lifts of bounded size. \item[(3)] $Q$ has infinitely many lifts of bounded size and of the same width as $Q$. \item[(4)] $Q$ has infinitely many tight lifts of bounded size. \end{enumerate} In any of those cases, the width of $Q$ is a lower bound for $w^\infty(d)$. \end{corollary}